A common name.

 Perhaps, the commonest.

 Of course, I’ve always known it’s a common name.
 I’ve often joked about all the great things I should add to my résume: playing for the Carolina Panthers, drumming for Journey, creating and hosting The Red Green Show.
 I can boast lots and lots of film, article, and design credits, too.
 I even have my own prime-time cartoon character.
-Just the other day, I visited Smith and Edwards, a wholesale outlet and not-quite-junk yard that’s now a famous landmark near Ogden, Utah.
+When I lived in Utah, I visited Smith and Edwards, a wholesale outlet and not-quite-junk yard that’s now a famous landmark near Ogden.
 It was founded by Bert Smith and now is partly managed by his grandson, Steve.
 I even heard him/me paged while browsing the store shelves.
+I moved to Cincinnati a little less than a year ago.
+At church, I’ve already met two new Steve Smiths, a kind, elderly retiree and a bright, energetic 12-year-old.
+(I think we may have scared the poor kid by showing him the future.)

 Slowly, almost imperceptibly, we are dominating every major industry.
 It’s just a matter of time before we take over the world.
-According to HowManyofMe.com, if you count all the Steve Smiths (3,515), the Steven Smiths (11,174), and the “ph”-ers (7,745), there are now 22,434 of us living in the U.S. (But did they count Craig?)
+According to HowManyofMe.com, if you count all the Steve Smiths (3,541), the Steven Smiths (11,257), and the “ph”-ers (7,802), there are now 22,600 of us living in the U.S.—but did they count Craig?
 They surely counted my father, Steven J. Smith, Sr. But not my boys.
 I showed restraint when naming my two sons, probably because I had a daughter first.
 We named her Stephanie.

 So, what’s a Steve Smith to do?

 But with this site, I wanted to separate myself from my business personas.
 So I felt I needed a similarly separated email address to go with me.
-Certainly I was not the first one to grab email@example.com (that guy probably works for Google).
-Nor was I clever enough to get thestevesmith, mailtosteve, thatstevesmith, or even (and I love this one) NOTstevesmith.
+Certainly, I was not the first one to grab email@example.com (that guy probably works for Google).
+Nor was I clever enough to get thestevesmith, mailtosteve, thatstevesmith, or even (and I love that someone has this) NOTstevesmith@gmail.com.
 Nope, after you’ve passed up all those Steve Smiths, including the ones who went to Portugal or Omaha on their LDS missions, you’ll find me at firstname.lastname@example.org.
 And, of course, right here.